katerinaharana/katerinaharana.github.io/README.md

--👋 Hi, I’m @katerinaharana, an MSc in Mathematics and an aspiring Data Analyst!
+-👋 Hi, I’m @katerinaharana, an MSc in Mathematics and an aspiring Data Scientist!

 -👀 I have a strong interest in mathematics, data science, and turning data into actionable insights.